 MP for Mid Ulster

-Cathal Mallaghan is the Sinn Féin Member of Parliament for Mid Ulster, elected on 4 July 2024.
-The available data lists his current role but does not provide details of his career before Parliament.
+Cathal Mallaghan is a Sinn Féin Member of Parliament for Mid Ulster, first elected on 4 July 2024.
+The data provided does not include details of his career prior to entering Parliament.
+He is male and represents Mid Ulster in Parliament.

-Declares land and property interests (two entries) and shareholdings (one entry).
+He has declared financial interests in land and property (two entries) and shareholdings (one entry).

 Generated 21 February 2026